SAVAGE-Research-Lab/SAVAGE-Research-Lab.github.io/_pages/projects.md

 title: "🛠️Technology & Intellectual Property"
 author_profile: true
 ---
-Our lab bridges the gap between theoretical research and industrial application.
-We have translated our research into **13 authorized National Invention Patents** and **2 Software Copyrights**, focusing on system security, domestic autonomous platforms, and privacy-preserving technologies.
+Our lab **bridges the gap** between theoretical breakthroughs and industrial-scale impact.
+The maturity of our research is solidified by an extensive portfolio of **authorized national patents and software copyrights**, which serve as the **technological bedrock** for our secure solutions in **autonomous platforms, low-altitude economy, and privacy preservation**.

 ---